dbayardAWS/intro-data-lake/lab2/README.md

 ![screenshot](images/RS6.png)

 ## Query data in Redshift
+In this section, we are demonstrating querying a table using our Redshift cluster's native storage.

 * Click the + sign to open a new query tab, and enter this query:
 ```